-1) low B♭ to tuning note B♭ many times back and forth;
+1) tuning note B♭ to low B♭ many times back and forth;

-2) tuning note B♭ to high B♭ many times back and forth;
+2) high B♭ to tuning note B♭ many times back and forth;

-3) low B♭ to high B♭ many times back and forth.
+3) high B♭ to low B♭ many times back and forth.

 Send a reasonably close up view from your right side: these need to be sent to email@example.com at least 24 hours before the mutually convenient time that we schedule for you.

-In the minutes before your lesson, you will receive hi-res PDF files (32 pages) via email to print out so we can get you headed toward successful and rewarding brass playing.
-These PDF files contain publisher-quality materials (as well as some of the sheets that “Doc” Reinhardt himself gave Rich) for you to practice in the coming weeks and months and will dramatically transform your playing.
+In the minutes before your lesson, you will receive a hi-res PDF file (42 pages) via email to print out so we can get you headed toward successful and rewarding brass playing.
+Your PDF file contains publisher-quality materials (as well as some of the sheets that “Doc” Reinhardt himself gave Rich) for you to practice in the coming weeks and months and will dramatically transform your playing.